schlomo/ssh-url-with-ssh-key/README.md

 ```
 Written to support [GitHub Deploy Keys](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys) with tools that cannot manage
-SSH keys but only offer to store a GitHub URL.
+per-repository SSH keys but only offer to store a GitHub URL.